IRQs/viscon-workshop/README.md

 From within the virtual machine (bash), execute the following command:

 ```
-$ sudo zerotier-cli join <provided network id>
+$ sudo zerotier-cli join <network id provided by instructor>
 ```

+When your node first joins the virtual network, it has to be authorized.
+Unfortunately, this is a manual process that has to be done by the instructor.
+That's why you should wait for further instructions before proceeding the exercise.

 After you (successfully) joined the network, you should be assigned a new IP address that starts with `172.26.*`.
 You can identify your IP address with the command `ip addr`.
 Write down your 172.26.x.x IP address, you'll need it later.
 It should be the last entry.
 If there is no 172.26.x.x IP address, you might need to wait a bit and try again.

-When your node first joins the virtual network, it has to be authorized.
-Unfortunately, this is a manual process that has to be done by the instructor.
-That's why you should wait for further instructions before proceeding with the next step.

 ## Step 3: Let's talk shop